Morphology in Flowering Plants

 • Spines for protection

-• Modified shoot for sexual reproduction
+• Modified shoot meant for sexual reproduction

-• Arranged in different inflorescences
+• Arranged in different types of inflorescences

-• Varies in structure, symmetry, ovary position, and arrangement of petals, sepals, and ovules
+• Varies in structure, symmetry, ovary position, and arrangement of sepals, petals and ovules

-• Ovary becomes fruit
+• Ovary develops into fruit

-• Ovules become seeds
+• Ovules develop into seeds

-• Seeds can be:
+Seeds may be:

 • Monocotyledonous or dicotyledonous

-• Floral characteristics help in classification and identification of flowering plants.
+• Floral characteristics help in classification and identification of flowering plants

-• Floral features are summarized as floral diagrams and floral formula.
+“Floral features are represented concisely using floral diagrams and floral formulae.”

 Share this post with friends!